Max d'Ollone: Life and career

 Born in Besançon, d'Ollone started composing very early, entering the Paris Conservatoire at 6, winning many prizes, receiving the encouragement of Gounod, Saint-Saëns, Massenet, Thomas and Delibes.
 His teachers at the Conservatoire were Lavignac, Massenet, Gédalge and Lenepveu; he won the Prix de Rome in 1897.

 He was director of music in Angers, professor at the Paris Conservatoire and director of the Opéra-Comique.
 His work was part of the music event in the art competition at the 1912 Summer Olympics.
 In 1932 he wrote three important articles for Le Ménestrel (29 July, 9 and 16 December) arguing for a more populist approach to composition.

+At the time of the German occupation of France during World War II, d'Ollone was a member of the Groupe Collaboration.

 In addition to the works listed below, d'Ollone produced a number of song cycles (including "Les Chants d'Ailleurs"; " Les Chants d'Exil"; "Impressions d'Automne"), which demonstrate a considerable mastery of the French mélodie.
 There are several works for orchestra, solo instrument and orchestra, and piano works.